erenworld/chalk/README.md

 go get github.com/erenworld/chalk
 ```

+> Please note that this is a clone of Fatih arslan's project.
+All credit goes to him.

 ### Features
 * Foreground and background colors (FgRed, BgBlue, etc...)
 * High-intensity colors (FgHiRed, FgHiBlue, etc.)